scott-fromthefuture/warrr.web3.tool/readme.md

 ## ⚠️ Note to All Users: Carefully Review All MetaMask Prompts

 This tool cannot alter your balances on its own.
 It only sends requests to the web3 wallet.
 Always check the fees, amounts, and destination addresses in each wallet prompt carefully before approval.

-This should be a standard procedure when interacting with *any* web3 app.
+This project is not supported or maintained, so please use at our own risk.